zpirzada/azure-container-networking/docs/feature/subnet-scarcity/proposal.md

 CNS will watch the `ClusterSubnet` CRD, scaling down and releasing IPs when the Subnet is marked as Exhausted.

 ### Phase 2
-The batch size $B$ is dynamically adjusted based on the current subnet utilization.
-The batch size is increased when the subnet utilization is low, and decreased when the subnet utilization is high.
 IPs are not assigned to a new Node until CNS requests them, allowing Nodes to start safely even in very constrained subnets.
+CNS scaling math is improved, and CNS Scalar properties come from the ClusterSubnet CRD instead of the NodeNetworkConfig CRD.

 #### [[2-1]](phase-2/1-emptync.md) DNC-RC creates NCs with no Secondary IPs
 DNC-RC will create the NNC for a new Node with an initial IP Request of 0.
 An empty NC (containing a Primary, but no Secondary IPs) will be created via normal DNC API calls.
 The empty NC will be written to the NNC, allowing CNS to start.
 CNS will make the initial IP request according to the Subnet Exhaustion State.